Young driver insurance

 Can extra driving courses help?

-The course costs about from £150 to £250 as it varies depending on where you live and the instructor or driving school you choose.
-Some local councils in England and Scotland offer discounts of up to 40%, which are usually for under-25s, while in Wales it only costs £20.
-See Gov.uk for more details.
-The course takes at least six hours to complete.
+The course costs about £150 to £250 depending on where you live and the instructor or driving school you choose.
+Some councils in England and Scotland offer discounts of up to 40%, which are usually for under-25s, while in Wales it only costs £20.
+You can do Pass Plus in Northern Ireland, but it's not discounted.
+See the Gov.uk website for more details.

-Once you have the certificate some – although not many – insurers discount the price of your cover.
-Sadly it's become less and less recognised in the last few years, so the discounts aren't generally that high.
-There's a good chance you could get cheaper cover elsewhere.
+Once you have the Pass Plus certificate some – although not many – insurers discount the price of your cover.
+Unfortunately it's become less and less recognised in the last few years, so the discounts aren't generally that high.

 Another quick win is tweaking your job description (legitimately of course).
 An illustrator is often cheaper than an artist, an editor than a journalist or a PA than a secretary.

-Have a play with our Car Insurance Job Picker tool and see if small changes to your job description could save you cash.
-Remember, NEVER lie as this will be considered fraudulent.
-A good way to look at it is "would a reasonable person consider this a reasonable description of what I do for a living?".
+Have a play with our Car Insurance Job Picker tool and see whether small changes to your job description could save you cash.
+Remember, NEVER lie as this would be considered fraudulent.
+A good way to look at it is "would a reasonable person consider this a reasonable description of what I do for a living?"
 If not, best to err on the side of caution.

 If it worked for you, share your success stories with our forum users.